UK & International Shipping Available

 18 May 2022

-Running physics experiments in your undergraduate lab that require changing wavelengths?
-Wouldn’t it be great to switch between these various wavelengths without the need to re-align the laser setup?
+Wouldn’t it be great to switch between these various wavelengths without the need to re-align the laser set-up?

 Undergraduate students conduct physics experiments as part of their learning.
 These experiments support students in progressing and developing their knowledge and understanding.
 Experiments are carried out in laboratories and will normally require lasers and other relevant physics equipment.